Differentiable monotonicity-preserving schemes for discontinuous Galerkin methods on arbitrary meshes: The Convection-diffusion problem and its discretization

 with

 where the right hand side (RHS) includes the terms corresponding to the source

 and weak boundary conditions $\rhsbc{v_h}$,

-The parameter $c^{\rm ip}$ is a constant set to $10$.
-The projection $\bcprojection\in V_h|_{\partial \Omega}$ is the facetwise linear polynomial function obtained, e.g., by the nodal interpolation of $\bc$ on the nodes of the boundary $\setbcneighbours$, i.e., $\bar{u}_h = \sum_{a\in\setbcneighbours} \shap_a \bc(\x_a)$.
+The parameter $c^{\rm ip}$ is a constant set to $10$\JB{, as suggested in \cite{badia_discrete_2015}}.
+The projection $\bcprojection\in V_h|_{\partial \Omega}$ is the facetwise linear polynomial function obtained, e.g., by the nodal interpolation of \JB{the given Dirichlet boundary data} $\bc$ on the nodes of the boundary $\setbcneighbours$, i.e., $\bar{u}_h = \sum_{a\in\setbcneighbours} \shap_a \bc(\x_a)$.
 When the nodal projector is not well-defined, other projections that preserve the DMP can be also used, e.g., the Scott-Zhang projection {\cite{scott_finite_1990}}.
 Notice that with this definition $\bcprojection$ is bounded by the maximum and minimum values of the function $\bc$.
 Moreover, the semi-discrete problem \eqref{eq-dscrtpbm} can be rewritten in algebraic form as

 where $\M_\ab\doteq (\shap_b,\shap_a)$ and $\A_\ab\doteq \spacebilinearform(\shap_b,\shap_a)$, for $a, \, b \in \mathcal{N}_h$, $\G_a\doteq\rhsg(\shap_a)$, for $a \in \mathcal{N}_h$, and $\B_\ab\doteq B_h({\shap_b};\shap_a)$, for $a \in \mathcal{N}_h, \, b \in \mathcal{N}_h^\partial$.